TylerJulian/tylerjulian.github.io/_pages/projects.md

 ---

-These are the various projects that I have worked on for school, robotics, or during my free time for fun!
+This page is a list of my various projects that I have worked on for fun!
+The list includes projects for school, robotics, hobbies, and work.

 <h2>Pages</h2>
 {% for post in site.pages %}